Vacation rentals in Lake Placid

 The upstate New York mountain town of Lake Placid has become synonymous with the Winter Olympics for good reason: it hosted the games in 1932 and again in 1980.
 After all, the mix of stunning peaks, rolling hills, and expansive lakes provides all the essentials for the global competition.
 Despite its brushes with fame, most of the time, the area lives up to its name as a serene getaway.
 The village, which actually sits at the bottom edge of its namesake lake, is filled with locally owned shops and restaurants — and showcases a laidback lifestyle.
 But those with Olympic dreams can still find high-adrenaline adventure year round, whether it’s hiking, biking, paddling, skiing, or snowmobiling.

-Top things to do in Lake Placid
+What are the top things to do in Lake Placid?

 Mirror Lake